MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Wireframe/README.md

 Some pupils need a bit of extra support when doing maths.
 Unfortunately, the calculators in the maths department have have too many features, which leads to confusion.
-It is hoped that a simple app can be created the will allow pupils to quickly check their answers.
+It is hoped that a simple app can be created that will allow pupils to quickly check their answers.

 ## Task